EXPLAINER: Are new coronavirus strains cause for concern?

 New variants, or strains, of the virus that causes COVID-19 have been seen almost since it was first detected in China nearly a year ago.

-On Saturday, Prime Minister Boris Johnson announced new restrictions because of the new strain, and several European Union countries banned or limited some flights from the U.K. to try to limit any spread.
+On Saturday, Prime Minister Boris Johnson announced new restrictions because of the new strain.
+Several European Union countries and Canada were banning or limiting some flights from the U.K. to try to limit any spread.

 Here’s what is known about the situation.